linsoss/postgres-gpt/README.md

 -d yulinying/postgres-gpt
 ```

-Alternatively, you can use the [yulinying/postgres-gpt-playground](https://hub.docker.com/repository/docker/yulinying/postgres-gpt-playground https://hub.docker.com/repository/docker/yulinying/postgres-gpt-playground) image that includes pre-embedded sample document data.
+Alternatively, you can use the [yulinying/postgres-gpt-playground](https://hub.docker.com/repository/docker/yulinying/postgres-gpt-playground) image that includes pre-embedded sample document data.
 For more information, please refer to the Postgres-GPT-Playground.

-Alternatively, you can use the yulinying/postgres-gpt-playground image, which includes pre-embedded sample document data.
-Please see: About Postgres-GPT-Playground.

 <br/>